0xhtw/0xhtw.github.io/writeups/ctf.md

 So we did it!
 Don't sweat the technique!

-A whole bunch of high fives and fistbumps with the squad later the host came up to us and offered the winning prize for this CTF which was a brand new Arduino starer kit.
+A whole bunch of high fives and fistbumps with the squad later the host came up to us and offered the winning prize for this CTF which was a brand new Arduino starter kit.

 I may have done the work to complete it but I had to thank our new friend swrv for letting me use his laptop to participate, so I let him have the prize as a thank you.
 Hope you're enjoying it brother.